Mission

 • Adulticiding – to target adult mosquitoes utilizing our ULV spray (fog) trucks

 Applications are made only when needed, based upon surveillance data, and we use EPA-registered products.
-We spray for adults around dusk when mosquitoes are active but other beneficial insects such as honeybees are inactive.
-Typically we rely upon ground applications however when larger areas need treatment we use airplanes.
+We spray for adults around dusk when mosquitoes are active, but other beneficial insects such as honeybees are inactive.
+Typically, we rely on ground applications; however, when larger areas need treatment, we use airplanes.

 Outreach